BJP and TRS: From allies to arch-enemies | Politics

 - India

+Rao instead accorded a warm welcome to the Opposition's presidential candidate Yashwant Sinha.
+That Sinha arrived here on the same day Modi did was seen as more than a mere coincidence.

-The TRS has dismissed the meet as a ''circus'' where political ''tourists'' from across the country will gather.
+The TRS has dismissed the BJP meet as a ''circus'' where political ''tourists'' from across the country will gather while the saffron party accused him of insulting not an individual but the institution by yet again not joining the customary welcome for the prime minister.

 While Rao has taken its battle against the BJP national, visiting different states and the national capital to work to forge an opposition alliance, the BJP has redoubled its efforts to end his reign in the resource-rich state where he is in power since 2014.

-A few BJP leaders, who arrived in the city for the two-day national executive, were quick to draw a parallel between Rao and Shiv Sena chief Uddhav Thackeray to assert that the state chief minister will meet the fate of the Maharashtra leader, a longtime BJP ally turned foe.
+A few BJP leaders, who arrived in the city for the two-day national executive meet, were quick to draw a parallel between Rao and Shiv Sena chief Uddhav Thackeray to assert that the state chief minister will meet the fate of the Maharashtra leader, a longtime BJP ally turned rival.

 The TRS was also a member of the BJP-led NDA during the 2009 Lok Sabha polls.